 Join us for our second annual paddle tour of the Onalaska Canoe Trail on the north side of Brice Prairie at 10:00 a.m. on Saturday, June 23rd, 2018.
 This “Linked to the Land” event is sponsored by Mayo Clinic Health System-Franciscan Healthcare of La Crosse.

 Canoes and kayaks will launch from Lytles Landing and paddle to Fred Funk Landing, for a total of 4.3 miles.
-The Conservancy will provide 6 canoes, equipment and life jackets to borrow via pre-registration; registration will be taken on a first-come, first-served basis.
-All paddlers are asked to pre-register by June 15th to allow coordinators to best plan for event logistics and group safety.
+A limited number of canoes will be available to borrow via pre-registration, along with equipment and life jackets.
+Registration will be taken on a first-come, first-served basis.
+All paddlers are asked to pre-register by June 20th to allow coordinators to best plan for event logistics and group safety.